Last Updated on June 15, 2023 by Grow with Bovees

 - Check the amount of grass seed you’ll need.
 Each brand and type of grass will have different specifications.

 - Apply the grass seed by hand, or with a spreader if your lawn is big.
 Do it first in vertical rows, then horizontally to cover everything.
+Make sure that you spread the seeds evenly.

 - Rake gently to get the grass seed in the ground to prevent birds from picking the seeds.